 Underground » Strata Control and Windblasts

-The aim of this project was to develop a roof support design approach that takes account of differing roof conditions, effect of support type and stiffness that can be used for mine design.
-An analytical framework is presented that provides a measure of both support load and roof convergence which can be matched and updated against roof monitoring data.
+The aim of Stage two of project C24015 was to develop a roof support design approach that takes account of differing roof conditions, effect of support type and stiffness that can be used for mine design and in the strata management process.
+An analytical framework was developed for roadway development that provides a measure of both support load and roof convergence which can be matched and updated against roof monitoring data.
 It is based on beam-column principles and incorporates bending, immediate roof failure and shear.
-The model relies upon inputs from the Geophysical Strata rating (GSR), roof bolt characteristics including pull-out stiffness/load, in-situ stress ratio and unconfined compressive strength (UCS).
+The model relies upon inputs from the Geophysical Strata Rating (GSR), roof bolt characteristics including pull-out stiffness/load, in-situ stress ratio and unconfined compressive strength (UCS).

 One aspect arising from the original study was how to deal with stress changes and include them in the roof beam model.
 This requires consideration of depth of cover, roadway orientation, horizontal stress regime, local mining induced concentration effects and differences in roof quality.
 At the completion of stage one the extension was proposed to assess, calibrate and extend the analytical roof beam model for longwall abutment loading conditions.